 TYPES OF VIOLATIONS

-The goal of the Code Compliance Division is compliance.
+The goal of the Code Compliance Department is compliance.
 Depending on the nature of the violation, the Code Compliance staff may issue a courtesy notice, provide a warning, or issue a violation.
 Violations that are life safety or for which immediate compliance is required pursuant to the code, may require immediate compliance.
 Other violations, such as noise violations, result in an immediate penalty or fine.
 For other violations, Code Compliance staff may issue a courtesy notice and provide sufficient time for the violation to be remedied; a violation notice would be issued if the violation was not addressed.
 In all cases when a violation is issued, an appeal may be filed if the violator believes that the violation was issued in error, or additional information would deem the violation invalid.
 Courtesy notices cannot be appealed.

 Courtesy Notices are issued as a result of inspections by a Code Compliance Officer.
 An inspection can be conducted as a result of a complaint, observation by the Officer or a scheduled annual inspection.
 Once an area of concern is discovered the following occurs: